 Now consider this circuit:

-The electrons can go around the wire from the output back to the input very quickly - something around half the speed of light, maybe more.
+The electrons can go around the wire from the output back to the input very quickly - at some significant fraction of the speed of light.

-However, the gate delay of the inverter will take some time.
+However, the gate delay of the inverter will take a relatively long time.